Meat-Pie-Guys/hreysti_app/README.md

 # Development
-The project was programmed in Android Studio using:
+The project was programmed in Android Studio and used the following software:

 1. Github
 2. Postman